 - Main Objective: Ask questions about course material, upcoming exams/assessments, etc.

-Some instructors host additional office hours right before major assignments, midterms and/or exams, which is especially helpful since the instructors are usually the ones who make the exams!
+Some instructors host additional office hours right before major assignments, midterms and/or exams.
+This is especially helpful since the instructors are the ones who make the exams!
 If nobody has any questions about the material, you can use office hours to speak with your professors about their work and research, which can help you learn more about a certain topic or field that piques your interest (and potentially open the door to some opportunities later on).
 You will get more information about office hour schedules at the beginning of the semester.